onflow/kitty-items/README.md

 ## Local development

-- Run `./srcipts/run-local.sh`
-  - This script exports the necessary configuration and starts the `web` and `api` applications in local Docker containers.
-(See`docker-compose.yml` for details.)
+1)  Run `npm run start:dev`
     - Local development uses the [Flow Emulator]() and the [FCL Dev-Wallet]() to simulate the blockchain and FCL compatible wallets.

+2)  Run `flow project deploy --network emulator`
     - All contracts are deployed to the Flow emulator.

 ## Testnet development